binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 * Poor performance and potential DoS?
 * Abnormal application behaviour or unexpected logic threads
 * Logic edge cases and blind spots that stake holders, Product Owners and Developers have missed?
+* Any statistics that may be helpful in diagnosing any application specific issue

 ### Lack of Input Validation and Sanitisation {#web-applications-identify-risks-lack-of-input-validation-and-sanitisation}
 ![](images/ThreatTags/easy-common-average-severe.png)